jpoet/HauppaugeUSB/README.md

 ----
 ## News
-The issue with HDMI interlaced fields being in the wrong order has been fixed.
+The issue with interlaced fields being in the wrong order has been fixed.

 AC3 audio codec now works via HDMI.